Blending Data and Physics Against False Data Injection Attack: An Event-Triggered Moving Target Defence Approach: Simulations and Results

 \subsection{LSTM-AE Detector}

 Fig. \ref{fig:roc} illustrates the TPR and FPR of the LSTM-AE detector.
-Various detection thresholds are determined by the distribution of the reconstruction losses in validation set \cite{xu2020deep}.
+Various detection thresholds $\tau_{\text{lstm}}$s are determined by the distribution of reconstruction losses in the validation set \cite{xu2020deep}.
 As shown in Fig. \ref{fig:roc}(a), the same detection threshold based on the FPR in the validation set can result in a higher FPR in the test set due to unseen load and PV patterns.
-The Receiver Operating Characteristic (ROC) curves on different types of attack are also summarised in Fig. \ref{fig:roc}(b), which clearly shows the trade-off between TPR and FPR.
+The ROC curves on different types of attack are also summarised in Fig. \ref{fig:roc}(b), which clearly shows the trade-off between TPR and FPR.
 In detail, larger attack results in higher detection rate and to have 90\% TPRs on all types of attack, at least 25\% normal operation samples are incorrectly classified as attack.
-Since attack is rare in real-time operation, this high FPR can significantly impact on the normal operation.
-In the following simulation, the reconstruction loss corresponding to 8.0\% FPR in the validation set is used as the detection threshold in the LSTM-AE detector, leading to 12.84\% FPR in the test set (highlighted by red dotted lines in Fig. \ref{fig:roc}).
+Since attack is rare in real-time operation, this high FPR can significantly influence the normal operation.
+In the following simulation, $\tau_{\text{lstm}}$ corresponding to 8.0\% FPR in the validation set is used as the detection threshold in the LSTM-AE detector, resulting in 12.84\% FPR in the test set (highlighted by the red dotted line in Fig. \ref{fig:roc}).